 CervoMed Inc. Fair Value Disclosure

-The Company’s financial instruments consist primarily of cash, cash equivalents, marketable securities, accounts payable, previously outstanding convertible notes and accrued liabilities.
-The Company’s cash, cash equivalents, accounts payable and accrued liabilities approximate fair value due to their relatively short maturities.
-The Company determined the fair value of its previously outstanding convertible notes as described in Note 9.
+The Company’s financial instruments consist primarily of cash, cash equivalents, marketable securities, and accounts payable.
+The Company’s cash, cash equivalents, and accounts payable approximate fair value due to their relatively short maturities.

 The following table presents the Company’s assets that are measured at fair value on a recurring basis: